Floorp-Projects/Floorp/browser/base/content/docs/tabbrowser/async-tab-switcher.rst

    If a tab is in this state, it must have either initialized there, or transitioned from ``STATE_UNLOADING``.

-   When logging states, this state is indicated by the ``-`` character.
+   When logging states, this state is indicated by the ``unloaded`` string.

 ``STATE_LOADING``
    Layers for this ``<xul:tab>`` have not yet been reported as "received" by the compositor, but we've asked the tab to start rendering.
 This usually means that we want to switch to the tab, or at least to warm it up.